geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/machine_learning_with_tools.md

 In the example above, the `FillMissingValue` class implements the functionality for filling missing values and is registered as a data_preprocess tool using the `@register_tool` decorator.

-After registering the tool, the system will automatically generate a subdirectory with the same name as your tool code file in the `metagpt.tools.schemas` directory (in this case, `data_preprocess`).

-In this subdirectory, the system will automatically generate a corresponding schema file (such as FillMissingValue.yml) for each tool based on the comments of the tool functions, detailing the structure, methods, and parameter types of the tool class, ensuring that the LLM can accurately understand and utilize the tool.
+After registering the tool, the system will automatically generate a corresponding schema file (such as FillMissingValue.yml) for each tool in `metagpt.tools.schemas` based on the comments of the tool functions, detailing the structure, methods, and parameter types of the tool class, ensuring that the LLM can accurately understand and utilize the tool.

-Additionally, saving such schema files also facilitates users in verifying their correctness and completeness.

 **Schema File Example (FillMissingValue.yml)**: